vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 vl.Sysmon.Converter --input filePath1 filePath2 --output outputFolder --rule 1 2 12
 ```

-The RiskScore is set to 50 by default, but you can specify it:
+The default risk score of the resulting uberAgent rules is 50.
+It can be overridden on the command line:
 ```cmd
 vl.Sysmon.Converter --input filePath1 filePath2 --output outputFolder --rule 1 2 12 --score 75
 ```

-To convert rules for a specific uberAgent version
+### Target uberAgent version

-- If not specified, the latest uberAgent version is always assumed.
+If no uberAgent version is specified, the latest supported uberAgent version is assumed.
+To convert to an older uberAgent version, specify it on the command line:

 ```cmd
 vl.Sysmon.Converter --input filePath1 filePath2 --output outputFolder --rule 1 2 12 --score 75 --version 6.1
 ```

-Or a shorter notation
+A shorter notation of the above:
 ```cmd
 vl.Sysmon.Converter -i filePath1 -o outputFolder -r 1 2 12 -s 75 -v 6.1
 ```

-### Selectable uberAgent versions
+#### Supported uberAgent versions
 - 6.0
 - 6.1
 - 6.2